Best Things To Do in Cape Town

 Here, there is an excellent population of sharks where the most intrepid of tourists can be taken down in a cage to see these incredible animals up close.
 Proper safety is a must, naturally, but the instructors and guides are trained to take tourists through all of it and enrich the experience with knowledge.
 It’s not for the faint-hearted but it’s very much a rewarding experience.

 Other delights here include the town of Hermanus, the whale watching capital of South Africa and perhaps even the world.
-Regular boat trips start from here to take tourists and marine mammal seekers out onto the open waters in search of some of nature’s most incredible animals.
-Sea Lions as well as whales, dolphins and sharks live here and this is an incredible chance to see them all.
+Regular Hermanus whale watching trips start from here to take tourists and marine mammal seekers out onto the open waters in search of some of nature’s most incredible animals.
+Sea lions as well as whales, dolphins and sharks live here and this is an incredible chance to see them all.

 If you have a bit of time left over, drive even further along the coast to L’Agulhas, where the Indian and Atlantic Oceans meet each other at the Border of the Oceans – which is a truly magnificent thought.
 Drive back through the Cape Floristic Region and see the stunning flower and plant life of the southern tip of Africa.

 While these trips aren’t within the boundaries of Cape Town, strictly speaking, the Southern Coast offers the chance of a fantastic getaway for those with a few days to spend in the area.
 The flora and fauna on offer within an hour’s drive from the city is yet another example of the incredible richness of natural and cultural wonders that this region has to offer and it would be a shame to miss it if you have the time to explore.

 A scenic South Africa self drive comes highly recommended.

 Beaches from Cape Town